When you start your own business, you’re probably worried about simple things, like how to attract customers and turn a profit.

 A C corporation (C corp) is the default form of corporation.
 Because they are the default form of corporation, C corps are easier to create.
 This means less paperwork to worry about.

 Another advantage of a C corp is that you can have an unlimited number of shareholders.
-This may allow you to more easily raise funds through stock offerings.
+This may allow you to raise funds through stock offerings.

 For example, S corporations in Texas cannot have more than 100 shareholders, and none of these shareholders can be corporations or foreign citizens.
 S Corps can offer only one class of stock.

-To speak with a lawyer specialized in helping business formations in the state of Texas, call 512) 601-6794.
-They can help with articles of formation, certificate of formation, and advise on your specific situation.
+We can help with articles of formation, and certificate of formation, and advise on your specific situation.